cs-eliseev/helpers-date/README.md

 DATE CSE HELPERS
 =======

-The helpers allows you to DATE processing.
+The helpers allows you to easy use DATE.
 Change format, add/sub day, diff date, get quarter - all this is available in this library.

 Project repository: https://github.com/cs-eliseev/helpers-date